cdemetriadis/Thrustmaster-T300-Steering-Wheel-Emulator/board.md

 # The Board

 The below is a representation of the final board design.
+Don;t forget to visit [Tara's blog post](http://rr-m.org/blog/thrustmaster-t300rs-steering-wheel-arduino-emulator/) for more details on how to connect the Arduno to the base.

 ##### Notes:
 1. I ended up soldering the RTC package onto the main board to save space